nicoolesy/Machine-Learning-Training-Methods-AI-Guided-Learning-Exploration/README.md

 4. Comparative Analysis - Explored trade-offs between different approaches
 5. Real-World Application - Connected theoretical concepts to practical scenarios

-The chatbot guided me through these key topics:
+The chatbot guided me through these key topics as required:

 a.
 How supervised learning models learn from training data